JeskevicRasa/my_cattle/README.md

 # My Cattle Project

-My Cattle Project is a web application designed to help farmers manage their cattle and track important information about each animal.
-The application allows users to record cattle details such as acquisition method, birth date, weight, and more.
-It also provides various reports and statistics to help farmers make informed decisions about their cattle.
+My Cattle Project is a web application designed to assist cattle farmers in managing their cattle, herds, and fields.
+The project aims to provide a centralized platform for recording and accessing essential information about cattle, herds, and fields, as well as generating livestock movement reports.
+This README provides an overview of the project, installation instructions, and usage guidelines.

 ## Features

-- **Cattle Management**: Add, edit, and delete cattle information, including acquisition method, birth date, weight, and other details.
+- **Cattle Management**: The application allows users to record detailed information about each individual cattle, including acquisition method, birth date, weight, and other essential data.
+This centralized data storage enables easy access to cattle records at any time.

-- **Livestock Movement Tracking**: Keep track of cattle movements, including acquisition, loss, and transfers between groups.

-- **Group Management**: Organize cattle into groups for better organization and management.
+- **Group Management**: Organize cattle into age groups for better organization and management.

-- **Weight Estimation**: Estimate cattle weight based on their entry date or end date using historical weight data.

-- **Reports and Statistics**: Generate reports and statistics to analyze cattle data, track weight changes, and monitor acquisition and loss over time.

 - **Herd Management**: Organize cattle into herds, allowing users to create herds and track information about each herd.
-Users can easily assign individual cattle to herds based on their characteristics or purpose.
-The application allows users to record herd details such as field,start date, herd leader, is active.
+Users can easily assign individual cattle to herds and allows recording herd details such as field,start date, herd leader, and status.

-- **Field Management**: Record information about fields where cattle are kept.
-Users can add details such as field size, location, and any specific conditions relevant to the field.
+- **Field Management**: Record information about fields where herds are located.
+Users can add details such as field size, location, coordinates, and any other specific conditions relevant to the field.
+Additionally, farmers can assign herds to specific fields for better organization and management.

-- **Livestock Movement Between Herds**: It allows  manage cattle movements between different herds for rotation or moving them for grazing purposes.
-This feature helps users optimize herd utilization and manage grazing effectively.
+- **Dashboard**: Get a clear overview of active cattle by age group, herds, and fields.

+- **Efficient Search**: Quick access to information about cattle, herds, and fields through efficient search functionality.
+Farmers can easily find specific data they need, helping to manage their cattle farm effectively.

+- **Livestock Movement Report**: Generate detailed reports to track changes in their livestock over different age groups, monitor weight fluctuations, and observe acquisition and loss events within selected time periods.

-- **User Authentication**: Secure access to the application with user authentication and permissions.
+- **User Authentication**: Secure access to the application with user authentication.

 ## Installation